TutorLatin/svelte-tiny-virtual-list/README.md

 ### Methods

-- `recomputeSizes(startIndex: number)` - This method force recomputes the item sizes after the specified index (these are normally cached).

 `VirtualList` has no way of knowing when its underlying data has changed, since it only receives a itemSize property.
 If the itemSize is a `number`, this isn't an issue, as it can compare before and after values and automatically call `recomputeSizes` internally.
 However, if you're passing a function to `itemSize`, that type of comparison is error prone.
-In that event, you'll need to call `recomputeSizes` manually to inform the `VirtualList` that the size of its items has changed.
+In that event, it can be useful to dismount and remount the VirtualList (e.g. by using a key block).

 #### Use the methods like this: